awsdocs/amazon-cloudfront-developer-guide/doc_source/ServingCompressedFiles.md

 When you configure CloudFront to compress your content, here’s how CloudFront serves your content:

 1. You create or update a CloudFront distribution and configure CloudFront to compress content\.
-You also configure CloudFront to [cache compressed objects](controlling-the-cache-key.md#cache-policy-compressed-objects)\.
+For more information, see the previous section\.

 1. A viewer requests a file\.
 The viewer includes the `Accept-Encoding` HTTP header in the request, and the header values include `gzip`, `br`, or both\.
 This indicates that the viewer supports compressed content\.
 When the viewer supports both formats, CloudFront uses Brotli\.
 **Note**
 The Chrome and Firefox web browsers support Brotli compression only when the request is sent using HTTPS\.
 These browsers do not support Brotli with HTTP requests\.

-   CloudFront only compresses content using Brotli when both of the following are true:
-   + You configure the distribution to compress content\.
-See the previous section\.
-   + You enable the **Cache Brotli objects** setting \(set `EnableAcceptEncodingBrotli` to `true`\)\.
-For more information, see [Cache compressed objects](controlling-the-cache-key.md#cache-policy-compressed-objects)\.

-   CloudFront compresses content using Gzip when just the first of the previous items is true\.

 1. At the edge location, CloudFront checks the cache for a compressed version of the requested file\.